RSCI assessment for transparent supply chains in the automotive industry

 DQS will assign a team of qualified assessors for your assessment.
 An RSCI assessment is conducted on-site and can take several days to complete, according to RSCI's costing guidelines.
 A questionnaire is worked through, which is checked and evaluated via document review, interviews with staff and management, and a site visit.
 Technically, the assessment is handled entirely via the RSCI online portal.

-If there are deviations in the RSCI audit, they can be classified as minor, major, critical or zero tolerance.
+If there are deviations in the RSCI assessment, they can be classified as minor, major, critical or zero tolerance.
 For all categories, so-called CAP processes with deadlines are provided, within which you must implement remedial and preventive measures to prevent a recurrence.
 Depending on the severity of the deviation, you will receive a so-called interim label or a full RSCI label after successful elimination of the deviation.
 You will receive details from RSCI after registration.